Submit a Student Note

 All GULC students are encouraged to submit a student note.
 Through an anonymous selection process, the Notes Committee considers many aspects of each paper, including the timeliness of the issue discussed, the novelty of the author’s argument and analysis, the appeal of the topic to a generalist legal audience, the quality of the writing, and the paper’s compliance with current Bluebook standards.

-The Notes Committee will be reviewing Notes submissions for Volume 113 on a rolling basis.
+All submissions from now on will be considered for Volume 114.
 To ensure consideration for a particular issue, we ask that you adhere to the deadlines.
 The Notes Committee reserves the right not to consider notes that are submitted in a manner other than in accordance with procedures.
 Please refer to Submission Procedures for GULC Students below for additional requirements.

 The Breonna Taylor Competition